MbinOrg/mbin/README.md

 The inspiration came from kbin.
 Unique Features of Mbin:

 - Support of **all** ActivityPub Actor Types (including also "Service" accounts, which are robot accounts)
-- Tons of GUI improvements and bugfixes
+- Tons of **GUI improvements** and bugfixes
-- Various bug fixes, additional error checking and more to come soon!
+- Various _bug fixes_, additional error checking and more to come soon!
-- Improved admin documentation and fixes
+- Improved **admin guide** and setup
 - Support for `application/json` Accept request header on all ActivityPub end-points
-- Up-to-date PHP (Composer) dependency packages
+- Up-to-date PHP (Composer) dependency packages and **security/vulnerability** fixes
-- Improved source-code documentation
+- Improved _code documentation_, making the code easier to understand and contribute
-- Tight integration with [Mbin Webplate project](https://hosted.weblate.org/projects/mbin/kbin/) for translations (Two way sync)
+- **Tight integration** with [Mbin Webplate project](https://hosted.weblate.org/projects/mbin/kbin/) for translations (Two way sync)
-- Last but not least, a community-focus project embracing the Collective Code Construction Contract (C4).
+- Last but not least, a **community-focus project embracing the Collective Code Construction Contract** (C4).
 No single maintainer.

 ## Instances